ProjectInitiative/apmc/README.md

 To run this server, and manage the server files and properties, please specify a directory on the host to house the Minecraft server files.
 The following docker command will create a container that will automatically run/build the server when it is started.

+> NOTE: On the first run, the server will not fully initialize until the user agrees to the end user licence agreement.
+After running the commands below, the user needs to edit the `eula.txt` file found in the root server directory on the host machine.
+The value `eula=false` needs to be changed to `eula=true`.
+There is no need to restart the server, just save changes.

 ### Commands for Bash:

 ```bash